Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Introduction

 Despite its popularity, ROC analysis has been subject to a fundamental shortcoming, namely, the restriction to binary outcomes.
 Real-valued outcomes are ubiquitous in scientific practice, and investigators have been forced to artificially make them binary if the tools of ROC analysis are to be applied.
-In this light, researchers have been seeking generalizations of ROC analysis that apply to just any type of ordinal or real-valued outcome in natural ways (Etzioni et al., 1999; Heagerty et al., 2000; Bi and Benett, 2003; Pencina and D'Agostino 2004; Heagerty and Zheng, 2005; Rosset et al., 2005; Mason and Weigel, 2009; Hern{\'a}ndez-Orallo, 2013).
+In this light, researchers have been seeking generalizations of ROC analysis that apply to just any type of ordinal or real-valued outcomes in natural ways \citep{Etzioni1999, Heagerty2000, Bi2003, Pencina2004, Heagerty2005, Rosset2005, Mason2009, Orallo2013}.
 Still, notwithstanding decades of scientific endeavor, a fully satisfactory generalization has been elusive.